NivethaThiruvenkatasamy/Leadbook-Task/README.md

 ### Architecture of the Crawler

+Crawler is implemeted in a single module with 3 functions.

 * **[Main.py](Python-scripts/main.py)**
   - It is the main script which contains the functions and logic to perform crawling.
   - Crawler has 3 functions
       - **`Scrapping_fn`** : Function to perform the data crawling of the given web url (complete page).
 Logic to handle requests error is implemented in this function.
       - **`company_profiles_parser`** : Function to parse the company profiles information including all the contact persons details.
       - **`contact_details_parser`** : Function to parse the contact details from the detailed contacts page.
+Some cleaning and processing of the data is also perfomed in this function.
 This function is called from the `company_profiles_parser` function to get the detailed contacts.
   - Once data is crawled and procesed in the required format, the data is exported as JSON file and Inserted into the MongoDB Collections using `insert_many`

 * [Configuration.ini](Python-scripts/Configuration.ini)